mongodb-partners/AppModernization_Amplify_AppSync_with_MongoDB_Atlas_Vector_Search/question-answers-app/README.md

 ## Components Overview
-### 1. CLIP Model Creation
+### 1. Bedrock models
-- The CLIP model is deployed in AWS Sagemaker using an AWS Amplify Studio notebook.
-This model forms the backbone of our image processing and embedding generation.
+- The Bedrock models forms the backbone of our document search.

 ### 2. Data Ingestion
-- Images are downloaded from public datasets using an AWS Amplify Studio notebook.
+- Amplify UI has an upload screen where the users can upload the documents
-- These images are then processed through the CLIP model to create embeddings.
+- These images are then processed through the AWS Bedrock models to create embeddings.
 - The embeddings, along with associated metadata, are ingested into MongoDB, which acts as our vector store.

-### 3. Data Search
+### 3. Chat with documents
 - The application features an Angular-based Amplify UI.
-- It includes a drag-and-drop interface for image upload.
-Uploaded images are stored in an AWS S3 bucket.
+- It includes a chat based web interface to chat with documents
-- The UI allows users to select a category for their image, which is stored as metadata in S3.
+- The user can select a category on which he wants to query
-- Upon image upload, a GraphQL call is made using AWS AppSync, triggering a Lambda function.
-- The Lambda function reads the image and metadata from S3, generates an embedding using the CLIP model, and performs a vector search in MongoDB.
-- Search results are filtered based on the selected category and displayed in the UI.
+- The chatbot interface will allow the user to query and get response

 ## Setup Instructions
 ### Local Setup